ntu-aris/caric/index.md

 bash launch_demo_paths.sh
 ```

 ## 3.2.
+Docker image
+If you use newer Ubuntu version and wish to develop in ROS1, we provide a docker image.
+Please refer to the instruction [here](https://github.com/caomuqing/caric_docker?tab=readme-ov-file#run-caric-in-a-ros1-docker-container-and-develop-in-ros1).

+## 3.3.
 Ubuntu 22.04 + ROS Humble (ROS2)

 As ROS 1 has reached EOL, we have also set up a Docker environment based on Ubuntu 20.04.
-Below is the instructions to set up the docker and expose the ROS1 topics to ROS2 environment
+Below is the instructions to set up the docker and expose the ROS1 topics to ROS2 environment.
+More detailed instructions please refer to the [github repository](https://github.com/caomuqing/caric_docker).

 Make sure you have docker installed.
-See the [instruction](https://docs.docker.com/engine/install/ubuntu/).
+See the [instruction](https://docs.docker.com/engine/install/ubuntu/) for docker installation.

 Clone this package and build docker:
 ```bash